 VA adjustable-rate mortgages are available as hybrid ARMs, where the initial rate is fixed for a period of 3, 5, 7 or 10 years before adjusting, or as a standard ARM, where the rate resets every year.
 Rate resets on VA ARMs are typically based on current rates for 1-year U.S. Treasury bonds.

-You can even do a streamlined VA refinance if your home has fallen in value, leaving you underwater on the mortgage (owing more than the property is worth).
+You can even do a VA Streamline Refinance if your home has fallen in value, leaving you underwater on the mortgage (owing more than the property is worth).

-Home equity loans
+VA home equity loans